 Gap Year Days 260 – 270

-After the chaos of leaving Macau we arrived at our hotel in Phnom Penh at around 9am having had little to no sleep.
-As we booked our accomodation here while at the airport yesterday, we decided to spend six days in Phnom Penh.
+After the chaos of leaving Macau, we arrived at our hotel in Phnom Penh, Cambodia, at around 9 am having had little to no sleep.
+As we booked our accommodation here while at the airport yesterday, we decided to spend six days in Phnom Penh.
 This was only the second time in our whole trip we had spent this much time in the same place, but after so many 2-3 night stays over the last month or two we were looking forward to not packing again for a few days.

 We had to wait a little until our room was ready, and while we waited we were given these drinks below.
 In my dazed state I didn’t ask what it was, but it tasted good.
 Would love to hear what it is if anyone knows!

 Not surprisingly, once we got into our room we slept all day.
 We ate at the hotel and slept some more.
 We were in Phnom Penh for more than 24 hours before we even got out the door to have a look around.
 I have to admit, for the whole time we were there we took it fairly easy.

 We were back in the heat, with temperatures in the low to mid-thirties, so we got back into our routine of going out in the morning for a few hours and then retreating to the hotel pool or air-conditioner in the afternoon before going out again for dinner.

 One morning we walked around the Royal Palace area including the riverfront, getting our bearings and marvelling at our first glimpses of the Indo-Chinese architecture.